-One Sherlington, Louisiana resident came home one morning in April 2016 to an uninvited houseguest.
+One Sherlington, Louisiana, resident came home one morning in April 2016 to an uninvited houseguest.
 As he geared up for a meeting later that day, he spotted the intruder in his living room.
 “I saw something wave at me, and it was [an] alligator’s tail,” he told the press.
 His new roommate, a sizable male specimen, was driven outside by professional wranglers.

 During a 2012 raid in Runcorn, Cheshire, police officers found way more than they’d bargained for.
 After busting into a suspected criminal’s home, law enforcement discovered illegal substances, four cobras, and a rattlesnake.
-However, the pièce de résistance was an 8-foot alligator thrashing around inside the bathtub.
+The pièce de résistance was an 8-foot alligator thrashing around inside the bathtub.
 Once the homeowner was arrested, he turned over all six animals to specialist officers.

 In March 2012, a Florida congressman was attending a funeral on Merritt Island.
 As the service progressed, a 6-foot-long alligator made itself right at home beneath his vehicle.
 Fortunately for the politician, a trapper soon arrived to haul the creature back into the wild.

 Merritt Island also happens to be home to NASA’s Kennedy Space Center.
 Though the Administration owns 46,000 acres of land there, only 6000 are used for its space program.
 Everything else has been set aside as a wildlife sanctuary.
 Not surprisingly, the alligators on the island don’t discriminate between sanctuary land and NASA’s campus.

-11. IN A JACUZZI
+11. A Florida Jacuzzi

 Down in Florida, when a gator clambers into somebody’s swimming pool, most police deputies don’t even bat an eye.
 But members of Vero Beach’s force were truly stunned to discover a live one at the bottom of a residential hot tub.
 The homeowner claimed that the alligator was already living there when he’d moved in.
 Instead of notifying the authorities, he spent an entire year feeding raw chicken to his backyard freeloader.

 Nobody knows how a 7-foot alligator found its way onto the fenced-in campus of a Tampa magnet school.
-Still, at 7 a.m. one Monday morning, a science teacher spotted it ambling along in the parking lot.
+Still, at 7 a.m. one Monday morning in 2010, a science teacher spotted it ambling along in the parking lot.
 Thinking fast, he alerted his colleagues and made sure that every single student was confined to the cafeteria.
 School employees drove their guest down a hallway, where animal control then captured the gator without incident.